spicetify/docs/docs/development/devtools.md

 ---
 title: Devtools
-description: ✨ What devtools are and how to use them.
+description: ✨ How to use Spicetify devtools.
 ---

 ## Remote Debugging